toluwalojurotimiayeni/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that that creates a file containing the text Best School ending by a new line
+A script that decodes acrostics that use the first letter of each line